Ether Photography

 5. Client Experience: Did you have a bad experience during the engagement shoot?
 Did the photographer not seem to have a smooth flow to the shoot?
 This is a red flag.
 Do the quality of the photos from your engagement shoot not reflect the photos you see on their Instagram?
 They could be using someone else’s portfolio on their website - another red flag.
 Did they take forever to edit and deliver your photos and were they not responsive in their communication?
 Last red flag.
 Cut your losses, ask for your deposit back (if possible) and hire a professional for your wedding – you don’t want to leave your once in a lifetime memories to chance.

-If you’ve taken the time to look at potential photographers and their pricing, you may have noticed that it can be quite expensive.
-But there’s a good reason for this.
+If you’ve taken the time to look at potential photographers and their pricing, you may have noticed that it can be quite expensive... but there’s a good reason for this!
 Wedding photography involves a unique skill set and a significant amount of work.
-Photographers deal with unexpected situations, anxious brides, sudden weather changes, and other challenges.
+Photographers deal with unexpected situations, anxious brides and ensuring their clients look amazing in every image.
 Their expertise comes from years of practice, training, and development.

 Every photographer is priced differently and offers a different experience to their couples.
 We are not all the same!
 Photographers differ by personality, editing style, the medium they use, the deliverables they offer, the number of shooters they provide, and their experience level.
 Most importantly, the overall experience differs between photographers—from the initial consultation to posing guidance on the wedding day to after-sales service.
 Each step is vital not only for the couple’s comfort and ease but also for the quality and appearance of the wedding photos.